ati07/backbone-experiment/Notes.md

 # History #
  - History saves the URL changes as well track the url movment and ensure that url proccessing is going well managed.

+### window.location:
+ - window location provide information of the current url.

+### window.history:
+ - This provides the information of browser session history

+### interval:
+ - interval are used in Backbone to chech the hash changes in URl becuase older browser didn't support onhashchange.

+### atRoot:
+ - Method checks the browser current url with application root path.
+It return true aor false.

+### matchRoot:
+ - This method is matching Root with path of browser url.

+### decodeFragment:
+ -

  discussion :
  - PushState